Ankr-network/game-unity-sdk/Assets/MirageSDK/UseCases/LoadNFTs/ReadMe.md

 # Update NFT

-This is an example for one of the use cases for this sdk : Checking if someone owns an NFTs.
-This use case is usefull when you want to know if someone has specifix NFTs to then let him use it ingame.
+This is an example for one of the use cases for this sdk : <br/>Checking if someone owns an NFTs.
+This use case is usefull when you want to know if someone has specific NFTs to then let him use them ingame.

 ### How To
-To start this Use Case we will first need to initializethe SDKWrapper and store the contracts that we will use here inside some private variables.
-For this example i will reuse the GameCharacterContract used in the WearableNFTExample Use Case.
+To start this Use Case we will first need to initialize the SDKWrapper and store the contracts that we will use here inside some private variables.
+For this example we will reuse the GameCharacterContract used in the WearableNFTExample Use Case.

 ```c#
             var mirageSDKWrapper = MirageSDKWrapper.GetInitializedInstance(WearableNFTContractInformation.ProviderURL);